 What Is Website Uptime and Downtime?

-What are the Benefits of Website Uptime?
+What are the Disadvantage of Website Downtime?

 What Factors Can Cause Downtime?

-How Is Your Business Affected?
+How Can Your Business Be Affected?

-If your website is experiencing a great deal of downtime, it may be wise to sit down and assess the impact it has on your website.
 Begin by determining the behavior of your online audience.
 Use Google Analytics to determine what times of the day your visitors are arriving to your website.
 Is it in the mornings, afternoons, late at night, or mostly the weekends?
 Are there noticeable spikes in your traffic at certain times of the day?

 Contact a Digital Marketing Company